nuxeo-sandbox/nuxeo-nifi-processors/README.md

 mvn install
 ```

-> Test suite requires port 8080 to be free
+> Integration test suite requires port 8080 to be free

 ## Install

-Copy the generated NAR from `nuxeo-nifi-nar/target` to the Apache NiFi installation directory.
+Copy the generated NARs from `nuxeo-nifi-api-nar/target` and `nuxeo-nifi-services-nar` to the Apache NiFi installation `lib` directory.

 ## Support